igweze/fobrain/README.md

 For a live demo, visit - https://www.demo.fobrain.com

 # Contributors
 We invite passionate contributors and partners to join us in the exciting journey of the foBrain AI project!
-Together, let's innovate and make a lasting impact!
+Together, let's innovate and make a lasting impact!.
+To get started, fork the repository and submit a pull request.

 # Donate & Support
 We invite you to visit www.fobrain.com to learn about our project and consider supporting us.
 Your contributions are greatly appreciated.